Aspire vs LMN vs DynaScape: Which Fits Your Landscape Business?

 Design-build firm that sells drawings → DynaScape

 Creator at $119/month is the accessible entry; Design at $158/month for CAD veterans.
-Add Manage360 if you want one-vendor business management, or pair the design tools with dedicated costing software.
+Add Manage360 (from $219/month) if you want one-vendor business management, or pair the design tools with dedicated costing software.

 Crew under ~50 whose real problem is "am I quoting profitably?" → none of the above

-Be honest about the problem you're solving.
-If quotes go out without knowing burdened labor, travel cost, overhead share, and true margin, that's a job costing problem — and $297–$648/month platforms are expensive ways to fix it.
-GreenMargins does exactly that layer at $59/month, no onboarding fee.
-It deliberately doesn't do scheduling, CRM, or payroll — if you need those too, keep your field app for operations and add costing beside it.
+If quotes go out without knowing burdened labor, travel cost, overhead share, and true margin, the fix is a costing layer, not an operations platform, and $297 to $648 a month platforms are expensive ways to buy one.
+GreenMargins, job costing and margin software for landscaping contractors, does exactly that layer from $47/month billed annually ($59 month-to-month), no onboarding fee.
+It deliberately doesn't do scheduling, CRM, or payroll; if you need those too, keep your field app for operations and add costing beside it.
+What that layer includes (the cost engine, the 4-step workflow, and pricing) is on the landscape estimating software overview.
+Actively moving off one of these platforms?
+The switch guides cover migration honestly: LMN alternative and Aspire alternative.

 Frequently Asked Questions